fluentpython/lispy/mylis/exercises/README.md

 ### Challenge 3.1

-Write a script to compute the Ackermann function for A(m, n), with both m and n ranging from 0 to 3 inclusive inclusive.
+Write a script to compute the Ackermann function for A(m, n), with both m and n ranging from 0 to 3 inclusive.
 The output would look like this:

 ```